Back to California

 This bill would prohibit an insurer from terminating additional living expenses coverage for a residential property insurance smoke damage claim as a result of a

-calendar days after the inspection, unless the policyholder has agreed to remediation and restoration by the insurer.
+no later than 30 calendar days after the inspection, unless the policyholder has agreed to remediation and restoration by the insurer.
 After that payment is made, the bill would require the insurer to pay the undisputed amount of replacement cost, up to the applicable policy limits, within 15 calendar days from the date the insured provides the insurer with their contractor’s contract to remediate and restore the damaged property to its preloss condition, unless the policyholder has agreed to remediation and restoration by the insurer.

 (3) Existing law, the Insurance Adjuster Act, generally regulates the licensing of insurance adjusters.
 Existing law, the Public Insurance Adjusters Act, generally regulates the licensing of public insurance adjusters.
 The acts set forth various requirements with respect to operation as an insurance adjuster or public insurance adjuster.